hojas/front-end-project-starter/README.md

 - [x] ESLint
 - [x] Stylelint

-## Setup Git Hooks

-> Steps to setup git hooks this project.
+## How to set up git hooks for a new project

 ### Init commitlint